-- Students' last official day of work in the Fall and Spring semesters is the last day of classes.
-Students are NOT required to work the week of final exams, however if they choose to work finals week they may do so as long as they adjust their work schedule to not interfere with their final exams. - Graduating student workers are not permitted to work past their scheduled graduation ceremony date.
+Students' last official day of work in the Fall and Spring semesters is the last day of classes.
+Students are NOT required to work the week of final exams, however if they choose to work finals week they may do so as long as they adjust their work schedule to not interfere with their final exams.

+- Graduating student workers are not permitted to work past their scheduled graduation ceremony date.
 Supervisors should meet with graduating students to determine their last work day and finalize any projects or duties prior to their last day. - Graduating student workers must complete the "Student Employee Post Competencies Evaluation Form" on Bronc Work Canvas.
-All department supervisors overseeing on-campus employees have a responsibility to guide their student worker graduates through the exit stage by offering constructive performance feedback in a formal setting. - If it becomes necessary to terminate a student's employment for other reasons including legal violations, behavioral issues or work-related performance matters department supervisors must ensure that the student employee was informed (both verbally and in writing) of the department's expectations and made aware that the deficiency in meeting these expectations led to termination.
-While three warnings are enough to warrant a termination from a job, supervisors must account for everything with written documentation that must be reviewed with the student prior to termination.
+All department supervisors overseeing on-campus employees have a responsibility to guide their student worker graduates through the exit stage by offering constructive performance feedback in a formal setting. - If it becomes necessary to terminate a student's employment for other reasons including legal violations, behavioral issues or work-related performance matters it is recommended but not required that department supervisors inform the student employee (both verbally and in writing) of the department's expectations and made aware that the deficiency in meeting these expectations led to termination.
+While three warnings are enough to warrant termination from a job, supervisors should account for everything with written documentation.